 Sonoma County NFP: An Outstanding Model

 Sonoma County NFP outperforms state and national NFP programs on multiple factors, all of which are linked to long-term positive outcomes for mother and child.

 Triple P Positive Parenting Program

 Parents who participate in Triple P learn strategies to improve parent child relationships and gain skills to raise confident, healthy children.
-We support providers to deliver seminars, workshops, and sessions with parents.
+We support providers to deliver seminars, groups and individual sessions with parents.